Inauguration of the Commonwealth: Preproduction

 Prior to the event, several custom-built camera platforms were set up along the route of the procession and in Centennial Park where the federation ceremony was to take place.
 Each platform was made of timber and offered unobstructed views of both the parade and the ceremony for the cameras mounted on-top.
 Joseph Perry moved between these platforms on a horse-drawn fire engine, directing three camera crews simultaneously.
 This was the first instance of simultaneous multiple camera coverage within a film.

 The film was shot using original Lumiere cinematograph cameras, with nearly all the available cameras available in Sydney being in use in production of the film.
 These cameras were manually operated via a hand crank and utilised a degradable 35mm film.
 Additionally, these cameras had no pan or tilt capacity and therefore were limited to filming stationary, wide-angled shots.

 Editing

 Inauguration of the Commonwealth was edited and printed at the Limelight Department's headquarters in Melbourne.
 The speed at which the film was edited and printed was unprecedented, with the film's premiere occurring two weeks after its contents being filmed.

 Release

-Inauguration of the Commonwealth premiered in Sydney at Her Majesty's Theatre on the 19th of January, 1901.
+Inauguration of the Commonwealth premiered in Sydney at Her Majesty's Theatre on 19 January 1901.

 It was the most widely distributed Australian film of its time.
 It was shown in cinemas across Australia, as well as in Britain and Canada.
 The success of the film lead the Victorian and New Zealand Governments to commission the Limelight Department to film an upcoming royal visit by the Duke and Duchess of York to Australia and New Zealand to open the first Commonwealth Parliament of Australia.
-The subsequent film, Royal Visit To Open The First Commonwealth Parliament, was released in May 1901.
+The subsequent film, Royal Visit to Open the First Commonwealth Parliament, was released in May 1901.